A beetle infestation killed hundreds of millions of trees. Here’s how they can be made into affordable housing

 At Cornell, we built the Ashen Cabin, a full-scale prototype home in the woods of upstate New York, proving that this “worthless” wood could have a future in home construction.

-Implementing high-precision 3D scanning and robotic fabrication technology, we’ve developed a new building process that transforms irregularly shaped “ash waste wood” into a widely available, affordable and sustainable building material for new North American homes.
+Implementing high-precision 3D scanning and robotic fabrication technology, we’ve developed a new building process that transforms irregularly shaped “ash waste wood” into a widely available, affordable, and sustainable building material for new North American homes.

 The goal of this research is to upcycle decaying ash trees into usable building structures, facades, and smart furniture.